wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/proxy_service_examples/securing-proxy-services.md

 3. Create the [proxy service](../../../../develop/creating-artifacts/creating-a-proxy-service) and [security policy](../../../../develop/creating-artifacts/registry/creating-local-registry-entries) with the configurations given above.
 4. [Deploy the artifacts](../../../../develop/deploy-and-run) in your Micro Integrator.

+Be sure to [configure a user store](../../../../setup/user_stores/setting_up_ro_ldap) for the Micro Integrator and add the required users and roles.

 Set up the back-end service:

 1. Download the [stockquote_service.jar](https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/stockquote_service.jar).